aspirin-/etc/README.md

 dictionary, it should be possible to determine all 'nextPageUrl' + 'urid' pairs.

-This turned out to be unrelated to the solution of the puzzle, but I  gained some valuable knowledge.
+This turned out to be unrelated to the solution of the puzzle, but I learned something.